Skip to contents

 color_for_last_group = get_default_color("threshold_final"),

-annotation = TRUE,
+annotation = "all",

 legend = TRUE,